 - nausea, vomiting, loss of appetite, weakness, or dizziness

 Methadone injection may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Call your doctor if you have any unusual problems while using this medication.

-Before having any laboratory test (especially those that involve methylene blue), tell your doctor and the laboratory personnel that you are using methadone injection.
+Before having any laboratory test, tell your doctor and the laboratory personnel that you are using methadone injection.

 This prescription is not refillable.
 If you continue to experience pain after you finish using methadone injection, call your doctor.
 If you take this medication on a regular basis, be sure to schedule appointments with your doctor so that you do not run out of medication.